My Theoretical Perspectives, Training,

 I completed a six-month training with Deb Dana, LCSW in January 2021, Foundations of Polyvagal Theory Rhythm of Regulation Level One and participated in an ongoing monthly clinical consultation group with Jan Winhall, LCSW, FOT, and author of Treating Trauma & Addiction with the Felt Sense Polyvagal Model.

 Post Induction Therapy is a trauma treatment model developed by Pia Mellody in her work at the Meadows Treatment Center (Wickenburg, AZ).
 The premise of PIT is that childhood trauma, including abuse and neglect, is the origin of developmental immaturity, or “codependency.”
-This treatment model provides an approach for growing the “functional adult” part of the Self through psychoeducation, inner child awareness, and re-parenting work.
+This treatment model provides an approach for “growing ourselves up” through psychoeducation, inner child connection, and focused re-parenting work.

 As a Certified Sex Addiction Therapist through the International Institute of Trauma and Addiction Professionals, I completed over 120 hours of specialized education and 30 supervised clinical hours in order to meet the rigorous standards to qualify for this expertise. https://iitap.com/page/csat